ncgriffin/ad-azuresetup/README.md

 <p><strong>.</strong></p>
 <p><strong>.</strong></p>

-<strong> NOTE: Make sure to select at least 2 vcpus and 16 GiB memory and take note of the vnet that the VM has created.</strong>
+<strong> NOTE: Select at least 2 vcpus and 16 GiB memory and take note of the Virtual Network (vnet) that the VM has created.</strong>
 </p>
 <br />